 ping command from a command-line prompt.
 If

-there are problems, you must first fix the TCP/IP protocol settings
+there are problems, fix the TCP/IP protocol settings according to

-If your system does not have the OpenGL® software properly installed when you run the Simulink 3D Animation Viewer, you might see an error message like the following in the MATLAB window:
+If your system does not have the OpenGL® software properly installed when you run the Simulink 3D Animation Viewer, you might see an MATLAB error message like the following:

 Invalid MEX-file 'matlab/toolbox/sl3d/sl3d/vrsfunc.mexglx': libGL.so: cannot open shared object file